phthom/ContainerOrchestration/4-HelmLab.md

 `kubectl get nodes`

-If you get an error, go back to the **PrepareLab** and check the instructions to gain access to the cluster.
+If you get an error, go back to the **PrepareLab** and check the instructions to **gain access** to the cluster.

-## 2. Install helm tool
+## 2. What is the helm tool

-Helm is a client/server application : Helm client and Tiller server.
+Helm is a client/server application : **Helm** client and **Tiller** server.
-Before we can run any chart with helm, we should proceed to some installation and change.
+Before we can run any chart with helm, we should proceed to some installation and configuration.

 ## 3. Download the Helm client